OData/v3ProtocolDocument/OData.markdown

 In all failure responses, the server MUST provide an accurate failure HTTP status code.
 The response body MUST contain a human-readable description of the problem, and SHOULD contain suggested resolution steps, if the server knows what those are.
 This information MUST be supplied in the <ref>Error format</ref>.

+### Responses for Updates ###

+Many different parts of the model can be updated.
+Responses to update requests for all parts of the model share some common traits.
+Rather than repeating them for all responses, the common traits are identified here.

+On success, the response to any update request MUST be either 204 with an empty response body or 200 with a valid response body.

+A non-empty body MUST contain the new, post-update, value for the identified resource.
+This MUST be formatted exactly as would the response for a GET to the same URL as was specified in the update request.

 ### Modifying Entities ###

 Entities are described in [Section 2.1](#entities).
 URI conventions for entites are described in [URI Conventions](uri_conventions).